next-cpan/cnext/README.md

     --test-timeout       Timeout for running tests              (default: 1800) --install-timeout    Timeout forinstalling files            (default: 60)
     use a value of '0' to disable a timeout
+-L, --local-lib DIR      Specify the install base directory to install all modules.
 ```

 ## cpanfile options